laravel/docs/collections.md

 <a name="method-macro"></a>
 #### `macro()` {#collection-method}

 The static `macro` method allows you to add methods to the `Collection` class at run time.
-Refer to the [Extending Collections](#extending-collections) section for more information.
+Refer to the documentation on [extending collections](#extending-collections) for more information.

 <a name="method-make"></a>
 #### `make()` {#collection-method}